Ethical checking before action

 Present a clear future-facing product idea that can later be turned into a demo, GitHub repo, or short showcase video.

-It presents EthosGuard as an upcoming project, not a launched product, while still making the direction and value proposition legible.
+EthosGuard stays positioned as concept work, not a launched product, while still making the value of a decision layer easy to grasp.